Livestock and Aquaculture

 Australia is the largest exporter of quality livestock in the world, exporting around 1,000,000 cattle and 6 million sheep annually.
 Almost half of these cattle are exported through the Port of Darwin, positioning Darwin as the largest live cattle export port in the world.

 Darwin’s strategic location is well placed to supply Indonesia, the Philippines and many other South East Asia markets.
-The Northern Territory cattle industry is worth in excess of $1 billion, over half of this is through live export trade.
-According to statistics from a 2016 ABARES report more than 85% of the Territory’s primary production value is generated by its pastoralists.
+The Northern Territory cattle industry is worth in excess of $1.2 billion.

 The Territory has a total cattle herd of around 2.2 million and is home to around 200 pastoral leases – some capable of running in excess of 50,000 head of cattle.